How to light a kitchen

 Natural lighting is not to be overlooked.
 Are you making the most of the natural light you have available?
 Can you incorporate a bigger window in your space?

 Also important to consider is where you want to switch your lights on from, how annoying is it when a light switch is not somewhere handy like next to a door to quickly and easily turn off on the way out.
 Also, consider which lights you want to turn on per switch.
 And have you considered automating your home?
 This can be done so easily these days and a renovation is a perfect time to upgrade to a smart home.
-Learn more here: Home automation: It’s the future (and the now!)
+If you wish to find out more about home automation, please don’t hesitate to give us a call.

 Don’t forget your power points!!
 Have you allowed for enough power points for all of your kitchen appliances?
 Have you included USB power points into your plans to charge up your iPad and phones?